octet-stream/use-suspender/readme.md

 ### `createSuspender(suspender: Funcion) -> {Function}`

 Creates a new useSuspender for given function.

-The returned function will be able to take any arguments.
+### `useSuspender([...args]) -> any`

+Executes asynchronous action with given.
+This function will throw a Promise to notify React.Suspense and resolve a result from suspender.

 ## Usage